rshipp/sundara/README.md

 By default, the server binds to 127.0.0.1:8080.
-Note that the server's root is set to the configured `generate` subdirectory, so you should run `sundara generate` first to create/update those files.
+Note that the server's root is set to the configured `generate` subdirectory, so you should run `sundara generate` first to create and/or update those files.

 All Sundara commands also have Rails-esque short options: